Skip to main content

 Verify the final count and request top-ups

 When delivery completes we summarize the order in chat.
-If the organizer's system removes any votes during the contest (rare — under 2%), contact us for a free top-up before the deadline.
+If the organizer's system removes any votes during the contest (rare — low on correctly-scoped orders), contact us for a free top-up before the deadline.
 For multi-round baby-of-the-year contests we re-engage for the finals window.

 How we compare — at a glance